 Gastrointestinal (GI) Procedure

-- Barium Enema (Lower GI Series): This diagnoses disorders of the large intestine, colon and rectum.
-It involves filling the large intestine with barium liquid while x-ray images are taken.
-The barium will be given to you through a tube while the x-rays are taken.
+- Barium Enema (Lower GI Series): This diagnoses disorders of the large intestine, colon, and rectum.
+It involves filling the large intestine with barium liquid while X-ray images are taken.
+The barium will be given to you through a tube.

-- Esophogram (Barium Swallow): This identifies any abnormalities such as tumors, ulcers, hernias, pockets, narrowing and swallowing difficulties.
-This is an examination of the esophagus and stomach using barium to coat the walls of the upper digestive tract so it may be examined under x-ray.
+- Esophogram (Barium Swallow): This identifies any abnormalities in the esophogus or stomach such as tumors, ulcers, hernias, pockets, narrowing, and swallowing difficulties.
+It uses barium to coat the walls of the upper digestive tract so it can be examined under X-ray.
 A barium "milkshake" will be provided to drink before the procedure.

-- Upper GI Series: This uses x-rays to diagnose the upper GI tract, which includes the esophagus, stomach and duodenum.
-A barium "milkshake" will be provided to drink prior to the procedure.
+- Upper GI Series: This uses X-rays to evaluate the upper GI tract, which includes the esophagus, stomach, and duodenum (a part of the small intestine).
+A barium "milkshake" will be provided to drink before the procedure.
 You will be asked to move from one position to another throughout the procedure.

 - Small Bowel Follow Through: This exam diagnoses disorders of the small intestine.
 A barium "milkshake" will be provided to drink before the procedure.
-Images are taken over time until the barium reaches the end of the small intestine.
-This exam can take up to 4 hours.
+Images are taken until the barium reaches the end of the small intestine.
+This exam can take up to four hours.

-- If you believe you may be pregnant.
+- If you believe you might be pregnant

 Barium Enema and Enteroclysis Patients